rss logo

 root@host:~# ssh -Nf -w 0:0 -p 22 root@1.1.1.1

-• Set the IP address of the tun0 interface:
+• Assign an IP address to the tun0 interface:

 root@host:~# ip addr add 10.110.0.200/32 peer 10.110.0.100 dev tun0